-The attacks were most troublesome on clothes that had been lying unused, ie put away in store for a while, like winter clothes over summer.
-The moth found them and ate little holes into them.
+Clothes moth attacks were most troublesome on clothes that had been put away in store for a while, like winter clothes over summer.
+The moth found them, they lay their eggs in them and ate little holes into them.
 Then when people got their clothes out to use, they found them spoilt.
-The phrase was that, "the moth had got into them" or "they've got the moth".
+Commonly-heard description of the clothes were, "The moth has got into them" and "They've got the moth".

 The smell of moth balls was common because everyone used them, and it stayed in clothes.
 You could often smell when someone was passing by without even looking up.